SpaceMadness/lunar-unity-console/README.md

   - Set the trim amount (how many lines will be removed from the beginning of the log when console overflows).
   - Choose a gesture from the drop down list or select `None` to completely disable multi touch gestures (you would still be able to open the console from your scripts).
   - Check "Remove Rich Text Tags" to remove rich text tags from the output (may cause performance overhead).

+### Quick Actions (Preview)
+For more information on Quick Actions check the user [guide](https://github.com/SpaceMadness/lunar-unity-console/wiki/Actions-and-Variables).

 ### Stack Trace Frames
 Touch the log entry to view its stack trace.